GoogleCloudPlatform/spanner-migration-tool/README.md

 represent loss of precision (marked p), dropped autoincrement functionality (marked a), differences in treatment of timezones (marked t), differences in treatment of fixed-length character types (marked c), and changes in storage size (marked s).
-We discuss each in turn, as well as other limits and notes on schema conversion.
+We discuss these, as well as other limits and notes on schema conversion, in the following sections.

 ### `NUMERIC`